 Labs to Identify Vitamin D Deficiency

-One wonder can vitamin D deficiency cause hair loss and can be the only reason.
+One wonders can vitamin D deficiency cause hair loss, or can it be the only reason.
 To detect vitamin D deficiency, healthcare professionals commonly use blood tests to measure the levels of 25-hydroxyvitamin D [25(OH)D], also known as calcidiol, in the blood.
 This is the primary circulating form of vitamin D.

 The most commonly used blood test to assess vitamin D levels is the 25-hydroxyvitamin D test.
 There are two types of this test: